-All projects selected for the Sustainability Bond are situated in highly-regulated and developed countries.
+All projects selected for the Sustainability Bond are in highly-regulated and developed countries.

 The financing of such activities bears social benefits by promoting social cohesion, cultural diversity and by improving the quality of life in cities.
 Additionally, the needs of various demographic and societal groups are integrated.
-By renewing urban infrastructure, promoting new forms of mobility and environment-friendly reconstruction of buildings and neighbourhoods, these projects moreover bring environmental benefits, such as reduced energy consumption, with them.
+By renewing urban infrastructure, promoting new forms of mobility and environment-friendly reconstruction of buildings and neighbourhoods these projects moreover entail environmental benefits such as reduced energy consumption.

 On the other hand, these projects also encompass social and environmental risks.
-When modernising facilities, minimum energy efficiency improvements should be achieved to reduce the impact of those facilities on the environment.
-Additionally, improper disposal of hazardous substances could lead to negative environmental impacts.
-Social and environmental risks that could arise from all projects are: construction workers' health and safety risks as well as overall working conditions and environmental hazards caused during construction.
-Regarding new builds, social and environmental impacts in the supply chain need to be considered and affected communities should be involved in the planning process to ensure all stakeholders are heard.
+When modernising facilities minimum energy efficiency improvements should be achieved to reduce the impact of those facilities on the environment.
+Additionally, improper disposal of hazardous substances can lead to negative environmental impacts.
+Social and environmental risks that can arise from all projects are: construction workers' health and safety as well as overall working conditions and environmental hazards caused during construction.
+Regarding new builds, social and environmental impacts in the supply chain need to be considered and affected communities involved in the planning process to ensure all stakeholders are heard.